 Note: This chapter only describes basic configurations.
-Refer to the Oracle Database 10g Administrator's Guide for UNIX Systems and the product administration and tuning guides for more detailed configuration and tuning information.
+Refer to the Oracle Database 10g Administrator's Guide for UNIX Systems, Oracle Database Platform Guide for Windows, and the product administration and tuning guides for more detailed configuration and tuning information.

 Required Post-Installation Tasks